-What is the minimum age to participate in the Overnight Program?
+What is the minimum age and group size requirements?

 A minimum group size of 10 people, or equivalent payment, is required to participate in the program.
 The maximum capacity of the submarine is 65 people.
 If another group is scheduled for the same night that you are, the 10 person minimum no longer applies, as long as the total overnight has at least 10 people between all groups.